Delt06/bpy-rename/README.md

 ```

 ## Usage
-Selected the objects for renaming and run the script.
+Select the objects for renaming and run the script.

+## Configuration
+- `known_words` - a list of extra words that are added to the dictionary of the spell checker
+- `prohibited_words` - a list of words that are removed from the names